sathyanarayan/sre_blog/_posts/2020-10-13-sre-and-devops.markdown

 * What do you mean by SLI SLO and SLA
 * [Measuring and Operating for Reliability] [Measuring and Operating for Reliability]
 * [How to choose a Good SLI] [How to choose a Good SLI]
-* Developing SLO's and SLI's for a new Service
+* [Developing SLO's and SLI's for a new Service] [Developing SLO's and SLI's for a new Service]
 * Quantifying Risks to SLO's
 * Consequences of not having SLO's